GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ## Extract and process data

 You can extract only specific data or process or calculate the acquired data.
-Make sure to display your pet's initials, age, and most recent weight.
+Display your pet's initials, age, and most recent weight.

 ![bg right w:600](images/2022-11-26-01-27-11.png)